 Once you have agreed on a sale, there is a $10 fee to transfer ownership of the vehicle from seller to buyer.
 This is a very easy process requiring a couple of forms that can be done at any post office.

-Where to buy and sell
+Where to buy and sell a travellers vehicle in New Zealand

 The majority of travellers arrive into New Zealand in Auckland, which whilst not being New Zealand’s greatest city, is handy for getting yourself set up.
 Here you have a number of options for purchasing and selling.